kubeshop/tracetest/README.md

 # Feedback

-We are in the our early days with the project and need your help.
-Have an idea to improve it?
-Please [Create an issue here](https://github.com/kubeshop/tracetest/issues/new/choose) or join our community on [Discord](https://discord.gg/eBvEQRVyKX).
+Have an idea to improve Tracetest?
+Please [create an issue here](https://github.com/kubeshop/tracetest/issues/new/choose) or join our community on [Discord](https://discord.gg/eBvEQRVyKX).

-Follow us on [Twitter at @tracetest_io](https://twitter.com/tracetest_io) for updates
+Follow us on [Twitter at @tracetest_io](https://twitter.com/tracetest_io) for updates.

 Give us a star on Github if you're interested in the project!